MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/eos-faq.md

 ms.custom: dyn365-ai-marketinsights
 ---

-# Frequently asked questions about the end of service Dynamics 365 Market Insights Preview
+# Frequently asked questions about the end of service for Dynamics 365 Market Insights Preview

 Market Insights Preview will no longer be available to new customers starting April 10, 2020.
 Service for all existing customers will end on May 11, 2020.